EvilMuffinHa/Lepus/README.md

 * Backspace Beep: Whether the computer will beep if it cannot backspace on the console.
 * Y Size: Height of the console.
 10 is recommended as the minimum.
 * X Size: Width of the console.
 20 is recommended as the minimum.

+## Running

+Run `python lepus.py` to produce the console.

+## Prerequisites

+All you need is python 3.6.